 "Just pack my shit and speed it up," I tell them.

 It takes several back-and-forth trips up and down the trail to my house.
 Then, once I'm settled, I sit back with a glass of tea and chew on a few crispy pretzels.
 Later in the day, I grab my phone, wallet, and keys and head down the trail to my Jeep.
 I had a sudden inkling to see the sunset.
 The beach park was the last place I wanted to go.
 Too many people and too many banal conversations.
-I went to 'Ualaka'a state park.
-I get lost a lot, in my thoughts, in my feelings.
-I often need to see the sunset to remind myself that there is still a beginning and end to things, life, and people.
+I went to 'Ualaka'a State Park.
+I get lost a lot in my thoughts and feelings.
+I often need to see the sunset to remind myself that there is still a beginning and end to things.

 "Geeze," I whisper to myself.
 "I can't remember how old I am,"